 25 capacity is critically important to ensure the release of Restoration Flows would not significantly

 26 increase flood risk in the Restoration Area.
 This report only considers flood risks associated with

 27 levee failure when estimating then-existing channel capacity; all other potential material impacts,

-28 including agricultural seepage, are addressed in other analyses but are also summarized in this
+28 including agricultural seepage, are addressed in other analyses.